Salman Khan's 'Veergati' co-star, Pooja Dadwal, struggling for work after fighting tuberculosis

 It was while working there, that Pooja saw everything crashing down when she threw up blood one night.
 "My health deteriorated.
 My family didn't come for me and I was discarded once they found out I had tuberculosis.
 I called up Rajendra (Singh), my oldest industry friend, who decided to step in with help.
 From 52 kgs, I had come down to 29 kg."

 She was admitted to a hospital in Sewri, Mumbai, in March 2018 for TB, where she spent six months.
 "I saw nine deaths in front of me there, which left me shaken.
 Then Being Human stepped in.
 This is my second inning and it happened only because of Salman Khan.
-I just want to meet and touch his feet.
 If he wouldn't have stepped in, no one would have known about my existence or even cared about my death."

 Once discharged, Pooja went back to Goa to rehabilitate herself, letting her body heal and taking tuitions to pay for her needs.
 She is now slowly picking up her life again in the city, struggling to find a stable roof and landing a decent acting gig.